-- Fried Tofu: Fried tofu holds up better and absorb more flavors than regular white tofu.
+- Fried Tofu: Fried tofu holds up better and absorbs more flavors than regular white tofu.

 - Sautéed or Steamed Greens: Pak choi, mustard greens, okra, the choice is yours!

 - Sesame Seeds: Sprinkle toasted sesame seeds on top for nuttiness.
-You can also stir in ¼ teaspoon of toasted sesame oil.
+You can also stir in 1/4 tsp of toasted sesame oil.

 - Green onions: For freshness, plus it looks more appetizing!